JhonathaRicardo/InterferometryAnalysis_LIP/README.md

   > **Warning**
   >  Interferometry Analysis - LIP software only works with grayscale image files.

-- ***[Image Scale]*** The interferogram image shown is scaled to screen size (428,342) for users' viewing only.
-However, all processes to determine the electronic density profile are done with the original dimensions of the image file.
--
 - ***[Analyse Data]*** From this command button, the software will apply data processing to generate the accumulated phase-shift map, the radial phase-shift map, and the map of the electron density distribution of the plasma.

 - ***[Clear]*** Button to clear input and output data.